Jainish-shah/UniChat_2.0/README.md

 UniChat integrates services like Discord for messaging, Google Docs for document management, and OpenAI's ChatGPT for AI-driven interaction, providing a unified interface that enhances academic collaboration and productivity.

+## Seamless Collaboration

+- Real-time chat system for students to exchange ideas and work together on projects.
+- Group chat functionality for focused communication within specific teams.
+- Knowledge Forum integration for easy transfer of relevant information.

+## AI Integration

+- ChatGPT integration allows students to ask questions, seek clarification, and engage in meaningful conversations related to their studies.

+## Project Management

+- Intuitive interface for educators to create and manage projects for their classes.
+- Easy integration of Google Docs for collaborative document creation and editing.
+- Monitoring tools for educators to track student progress and identify areas requiring support.

 ## How to Use

 **Step 1:**